 Students should take note that admission to graduate programs across the USA is highly competitive, with many programs requiring cumulative grade point averages (GPA) of 3.50 or higher, along with satisfactory scores on the GRE exam, in order for students to be considered for admission.
 UNH students do not receive preferential consideration for admission to the UNH graduate program.

-A recent article in The ASHA Leader offers advice to students applying to graduate school.
+The ASHA Leader offers advice to students applying to graduate school.
 Read more...